Friday, April 17, 2026

 These tubs and buckets contained my summer and fall garden last year, such as it was.
 Our landlady did let me use part of her small garden for my winter radishes once she dug sweet potatoes and cleared a few other things.
 Maybe she'll let me do that this year, too... if we haven't bought a house and moved.

-I overplanted these, since I only have room for six tomato plants in the garden, and I'm not sure I have enough room in the tubs for all the peppers and eggplants.
+If planting time rolls around and they're still tiny, I'll go and buy plants.
+I hope they have the varieties I want.
+I overplanted these summer plants.
+I only have room for six tomato plants in the garden, and I'm not sure I have enough room in the tubs for all the peppers and eggplants.
+Overplanting the way I do things.

 Three tubs and one bucket contain five broccoli plants.
 It started as six, but a cutworm (which I could not find) took one out.
 Some tubs also contain an abundance of mini bok choy seedlings, and I have some tiny Chinese cabbage seedlings ready to plant in one of the tubs.
 For some reason I'm craving bok choy and Chinese cabbage.
 These will become stir fries and kimchi, as well as salad ingredients.
 A little lettuce is in a couple of tubs, and I planted radishes and carrots in two more.